 All carburetors will need love at some point.
 A lawnmower is simple, but the carburetor is a precision piece of kit.
 They won’t tolerate dirt or blocked passageways.
 Some carburetors are more prone to clogging than others.

-Honda carburetors don’t like dirt, either do the Briggs & Stratton new type plastic carburetors.
-Symptoms of dirty carburetors vary, common symptoms include:
+Honda carburetors don’t like dirt, and neither do the Briggs & Stratton new type plastic carburetors.
+Symptoms of dirty carburetors vary; common symptoms include:

 - Surging engine

 - Starts but stops